Cleveland: Growth and expansion

-After the war, Cleveland witnessed rapid growth.
-Its prime geographic location as a transportation hub between the East Coast and the Midwest played an important role in its development as a commercial center.
-The city served as a destination for iron ore shipped from Minnesota, along with coal transported by rail.
-In 1870, John D. Rockefeller founded Standard Oil in Cleveland.
-In 1885, he moved its headquarters to New York City, which had become a center of finance and business.
+The Civil War vaulted Cleveland into the first rank of American manufacturing cities and fueled unprecedented growth.
+Its prime geographic location as a transportation hub on the Great Lakes played an important role in its development as an industrial and commercial center.
+In 1870, John D. Rockefeller founded Standard Oil in Cleveland, and in 1885, he moved its headquarters to New York City, which had become a center of finance and business.

-By the end of the 19th century, Cleveland had emerged as a major American manufacturing center.
-The city's economic growth and industrial jobs attracted large waves of immigrants from Southern and Eastern Europe as well as Ireland.
-Urban growth was accompanied by significant strikes and labor unrest, as workers demanded better working conditions.
-In 1881–86, 70-80% of strikes were successful in improving labor conditions in Cleveland.
-The Cleveland Streetcar Strike of 1899 was one of the more violent instances of labor unrest in the city during this period.
+Cleveland's economic growth and industrial jobs attracted large waves of immigrants from Southern and Eastern Europe, as well as Ireland.
+Urban growth was accompanied by significant strikes and labor unrest, as workers demanded better wages and working conditions.
+Between 1881 and 1886, 70 to 80% of strikes were successful in improving labor conditions in Cleveland.
+The Cleveland Streetcar Strike of 1899 was one of the more violent instances of labor strife in the city during this period.

 By 1910, Cleveland had become known as the "Sixth City" due to its status at the time as the sixth-largest U.S. city.
-Its businesses included automotive companies such as Peerless, People's, Jordan, Chandler, and Winton, maker of the first car driven across the U.S. Other manufacturers in Cleveland produced steam-powered cars, which included those by White and Gaeth, and electric cars produced by Baker.
+Its automotive companies included Peerless, Chandler, and Winton, maker of the first car driven across the U.S. Other manufacturing industries in Cleveland included steam cars produced by White and electric cars produced by Baker.
 The city counted major Progressive Era politicians among its leaders, most prominently the populist Mayor Tom L. Johnson, who was responsible for the development of the Cleveland Mall Plan.
-The era of the City Beautiful movement in Cleveland architecture, this period also saw wealthy patrons support the establishment of the city's major cultural institutions.
+The era of the City Beautiful movement in Cleveland architecture saw wealthy patrons support the establishment of the city's major cultural institutions.
 The most prominent among them were the Cleveland Museum of Art, which opened in 1916, and the Cleveland Orchestra, established in 1918.

 In addition to the large immigrant population, African American migrants from the rural South arrived in Cleveland (among other Northeastern and Midwestern cities) as part of the Great Migration for jobs, constitutional rights, and relief from racial discrimination.
-Between 1910 and 1930, the African American population of Cleveland grew by more than 400%.
-By 1920, the year in which the Cleveland Indians won their first World Series championship, Cleveland had grown into a densely-populated metropolis of 796,841, making it the fifth-largest city in the nation, with a foreign-born population of 30%.
+By 1920, the year in which the Cleveland Indians won their first World Series championship, Cleveland had grown into a densely populated metropolis of 796,841, making it the fifth-largest city in the nation, with a foreign-born population of 30%.

 At this time, Cleveland saw the rise of radical labor movements, most prominently the Industrial Workers of the World (IWW), in response to the conditions of the largely immigrant and migrant workers.
 In 1919, the city attracted national attention amid the First Red Scare for the Cleveland May Day Riots, in which local socialist and IWW demonstrators clashed with anti-socialists.
+The riots occurred during the broader strike wave that swept the U.S. that year.